What to see in Halifax

 This museum has one of Canada's finest collections of both ship models and ship portraits, as well as the world's largest assemblage of wooden artefacts from the Titanic.
 In addition to a collection…

-This site in Clam Harbour Road, Lake Charlotte, is owned and operated by the community.
-It features 13 rescued and restored buildings illustrating rural village life in Nova Scotia in the 1940s.
-Local…
+This site in Clam Harbour Road, Lake Charlotte, is owned and operated by the community, and features 13 restored buildings that illustrate rural village life in Nova Scotia in the 1940s.
+Local people…

 Become our Halifax Travel Expert